-So you have your rifle, what’s the first accessory you’re going to need, well something to shoot out of it might be an idea, so let’s look at your choice of pellets.
+So you have your rifle.
+What’s the first accessory you’re going to need?
+Well, something to shoot out of it might be an idea; so let’s look at your choice of pellets.

 So a good thing to buy would be a Pellet Sample Pack.
-This way you can try out a couple of different types of pellet before committing to one to see not only what your rifle prefers but what kind is best for what you need.
+This way you can try out a couple of different types of pellet before committing to one, to see not only what your rifle prefers, but what kind is best for what you need.

 Everyone has a type

-Flathead or Wadcutter : These pellets are ideal for shooting paper targets where their flat, circular nose will cut a clean hole through paper allowing you to see exactly where you have hit.
-This makes them ideal for zeroing in scopes and lasers as well as for competitions where competitive scoring must be as accurate as possible.
+These pellets are ideal for shooting paper targets, where their flat, circular nose will cut a clean hole through paper, allowing you to see exactly where you’ve hit.
+This makes them ideal for zeroing in scopes and lasers, as well as for competitions, where competitive scoring must be as accurate as possible.

-These pellets do also have some hunting utility, particularly in smaller calibres, as they have a high rate of deformation and expansion upon impact which leads to larger wound channels and less chance to wound.
+These pellets do also have some hunting utility, particularly in smaller calibres, as they have a high rate of deformation and expansion upon impact, which leads to larger wound channels and less chance to wound.

-I would recommend them for anyone thinking of using a pistol for pest control as the higher level of energy transfer from the pellet can help counteract the pistols lower power.
+I would recommend them for anyone thinking of using a pistol for pest control, as the higher level of energy transfer from the pellet can help counteract the pistol’s lower power.

 Domed : The classic pellet shape.
 Domed pellets are by far the most popular shape of pellet and are really a jack of all trades.
-Their shape leads them to be accurate with deep penetration and reliable expansion without excelling in any of those areas.
+Their shape leads them to be accurate, with deep penetration and reliable expansion, without excelling in any of those areas.

 A wider skirt will leave more lead behind inside the barrel.
-This lead fouling will need to be regularly cleaned to keep your rifle in perfect working order as large build up can affect both power and accuracy.
-Also some magazines, most notably semi automatic rifles like the Sig Sauer MCX and Beretta CX4 tend to prefer smaller skirted pellets so I would stick with .50 or .51 if using these rifles.
+This lead fouling will need to be regularly cleaned to keep your rifle in perfect working order, as large build up can affect both power and accuracy.
+Also, some magazines, most notably semi-automatic rifles like the Sig Sauer MCX and Beretta CX4, tend to prefer smaller skirted pellets, so I would stick with .50 or .51 if using these rifles.

 What are you made of?

 Lead : The first and by far the most popular choice is lead.
-Lead has been used for ammunition for literally centuries thanks to its properties of being not only very heavy for its size but also a relatively common material.
+Lead has been used for ammunition for literally centuries, thanks to its properties of being not only very heavy for its size, but also a relatively common material.

-Lead is not without its downsides however and because of its soft nature, the pellet often leaves a small amount residue inside of the barrel.
-This is an advantage as it helps lubricate the barrel but the build up will start to affect accuracy and will need to be periodically removed, not a particularly hard job, but something to bear in mind.
+Lead is not without its downsides, however, and because of its soft nature, the pellet often leaves a small amount of residue inside the barrel.
+This is an advantage, as it helps lubricate the barrel, but the build-up will start to affect accuracy and will need to be periodically removed – not a particularly hard job, but something to bear in mind.

-Lead pellets are great for almost any task and are perfect for sub 12ft/lb air rifles where their rapid expansion ensures humane hunting.
+Lead pellets are great for almost any task and are perfect for sub 12ft/lb air rifles, where their rapid expansion ensures humane hunting.

-Copper : The military has been using copper jacketed ammunition for over a century so copper coated pellets are nothing new in the airgun world, but how do they compare to their lead alternatives?
+Copper : The military has been using copper jacketed ammunition for over a century, so copper coated pellets are nothing new in the airgun world.
+But how do they compare to their lead alternatives?

-Copper Pellets I think are best used in conjunction with high powered FAC air rifles where their harder coating and more uniform shape will yield incredibly high accuracy.
+Copper Pellets, I think, are best used in conjunction with high-powered FAC air rifles, where their harder coating and more uniform shape will yield incredibly high accuracy.

 Alloy : PBA or Alloy pellets are a fairly new development when it comes to airgun ammunition and are available in quite a limited number of designs.